CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

 To attack this vulnerability, we use the following steps:

-1. Send the CLientHello message to the server, with the SNI feild set to `public.caddy.chal-kalmarc.tf`
+1. Send the ClientHello message to the server, with the SNI field set to `public.caddy.chal-kalmarc.tf`
 2. The server responds with a ServerHello message, and the two complete the TLS handshake, which does not require the client to send a certificate.
 3. From this point on, all requests to the server from this client (IP + port num), will be decrypted with the key generated in this handshake, regaurdles off which virtual host they are actually addressed to.
 4. The client sends an HTTPS request to the server, with the Host header set to `private.caddy.chal-kalmarc.tf`.
 This request is decrypted by the server, and the server responds with the response from the private host.